 Scientists Solve an 800-year-old Mystery Related to Paget’s Disease

-Funding from the Paget’s Association has helped scientists solve an 800-year-old mystery related to Paget’s disease.
+Funding from the Paget’s Association has helped scientists solve an 800-year-old mystery related to Paget’s Disease of Bone.
 Scientific research at the molecular level, on a collection of medieval skeletons from Norton Priory in Cheshire, could help rewrite history after revealing they were affected by an unusual ancient form of the disorder.

 (Scroll down to watch a video about this research)